 IPVanish’s connection speeds should easily handle whatever you throw at them, including streaming sites, file sharing and gaming.
 No data caps here.

 IPVanish app support includes offerings for the Windows, macOS, iOS, Android, ChromeOS and Amazon Fire device platforms.
 There are setup instructions for Linux devices.
 Router support is present and accounted for, but browser extensions are not.
-Up to 10 devices can connect to the service at once using a single login.
+An unlimited number of devices can connect to the service at once using a single login.

 24/7 customer support chat, a searchable support database and email support are available.